sreeram2022/life/content/post/vim/index.md

 LazyVim simplifies the process of configuring Neovim and helps users get up and running quickly with a functional development environment.

 In conclusion, I believe LazyVim is a powerful tool that can significantly increase productivity.
 Although it has a steep learning curve, investing time in learning Vim pays off in the long run.
 The key is to start with the basics, practice regularly, and gradually incorporate more advanced features into your workflow.

+## My Vim Obsession

+There was a phase where I spent more time tweaking my `.vimrc` than actually writing code!
+I tried every plugin under the sun, from fuzzy finders to rainbow parentheses.
+It was fun, but eventually I realized that too much customization can slow you down.

+**Plugin I can't live without:**
+Harpoon.
+It makes jumping between files so fast, I can't imagine coding without it now.

+**Tip:**
+Find a balance between customizing Vim and actually getting work done.
+Start simple, add what you need, and don't be afraid to remove plugins that don't spark joy!